jamesmcm/vopono/USERGUIDE.md

 For PrivateInternetAccess these should be the same as your account credentials.

-For Mullvad your OpenVPN credentials are your account code as your username, and `m` as the password.

 For ProtonVPN you can view your OpenVPN credentials [online on your account dashboard](https://account.protonvpn.com/account#openvpn).
 The OpenVPN credentials are **not** the same as your ProtonVPN account credentials.